cduncan20/Computer-Vision-Recyclable-Classifier/csci508_final/Images/README.md

         2a) For TRIAL IMAGES, change the following variables to the following wihtin the main function: path_save = cwd.joinpath('csci508_final', 'Images', 'TRIAL')

-        2b) For TRIANING & TEST, change the following variables to the following wihtin the main function: path_save = cwd.joinpath('csci508_final', 'Images', 'TRIANING & TEST')
+        2b) For TRAINING & TEST, change the following variables to the following wihtin the main function: path_save = cwd.joinpath('csci508_final', 'Images', 'TRIANING & TEST')

     3) Open up a new terminal window and change the terminal's working director to the following: